 As a prebiotic fiber, inulin helps feed the bacteria in the gut, which works to even out the good bacteria (aka probiotics) and the bad bacteria, Gyimah explains.
 Overall, inulin and other prebiotic fibers support gut health.

 Since soluble fiber takes longer to digest, it can also help keep people fuller longer.
-"For some, inulin could relieve the symptoms of constipation by increasing the frequency of bowel movements as well as improving stool consistency," Devje tells us.
+"For some, inulin could relieve the symptoms of constipation1 by increasing the frequency of bowel movements as well as improving stool consistency," Devje tells us.

 "A healthy gut microbiome can improve digestion, immunity, and overall health," Devje says.
 "Various types of cells found in your gastrointestinal tract play a crucial role in the immune system response," she says.
-"TREG cells (regulate or suppress the immune system), T-cells (involved in the immune response), natural killer cells (part of adaptive immunity), and B-cells (a type of white blood cell) are all influenced by prebiotics."
+"TREG cells (regulate or suppress the immune system), T-cells (involved in the immune response), natural killer cells (part of adaptive immunity), and B-cells (a type of white blood cell) are all influenced by prebiotics2."

 Research shows inulin can have positive effects on overall cholesterol, LDL "bad" cholesterol, and triglyceride levels.
 "This benefit is because inulin decreases cholesterol absorption as it moves through your digestive tract," Devje explains.
-High cholesterol and triglyceride levels can increase the risks of heart disease and stroke.
+High cholesterol and triglyceride levels can increase the risks of heart disease and stroke3.

 "Metabolic syndrome is characterized by a cluster of conditions including abdominal obesity, systemic inflammation, and abnormal blood sugar and cholesterol levels," Devje says.
 Each of those conditions can increase the risk of heart disease, stroke, and type 2 diabetes.
-"Inulin has shown to help lower blood glucose and insulin levels after meals," she says, which may lower those risks.
+"Inulin has shown to help lower blood glucose and insulin levels4 after meals," she says, which may lower those risks.